jsoulier/wildfire_simulator/README.md

 ![](doc/11210.png)

-11. To verify your installation, open any shell and type "cmake".
+11. To verify your installation, open a new shell and type "cmake".
 You should see something like the following

 ![](doc/11211.png)